Extending some results on the second neighborhood conjecture: Introduction

 Other researchers have tried to attack special cases of the Second Neighborhood Conjecture without using the median order approach.
 Llad\'{o}~\cite{llado} proved the conjecture in regular oriented graphs with high connectivity.
 Kaneko and Locke~\cite{kaneko2001minimum} verified the conjecture for oriented graphs with minimum out-degree at most 6.
 We state their result below as we use it later.

 \begin{theorem}[\cite{kaneko2001minimum}] Every oriented graph with minimum out-degree less than 7 has a vertex with a large second neighborhood. \end{theorem}

 It is easy to verify that in any oriented graph, a minimum out-degree vertex whose out-neighborhood is an independent set is a vertex with a large second neighborhood.
 Therefore, the conjecture is true for bipartite graphs (in fact, it is true if the underlying undirected graph is triangle-free).
 It appears difficult to prove the conjecture even for oriented graphs whose underlying undirected graph is 3-colourable.

-We show that the conjecture is true for every oriented graph whose vertices can be partitioned into two sets such that one is an independent set and the other induces a 2-degenerate graph in the underlying undirected graph.
+For $S\subseteq V(D)$, we denote by $D[S]$ the graph induced in $D$ by the vertices in $S$ and by $D-S$ the graph $D[V(D)-S]$.
+An undirected graph $G$ is said to be \emph{2-degenerate} if every subgraph of $G$ has a vertex of degree at most two.
+We say that an oriented graph is 2-degenerate if its underlying undirected graph is 2-degenerate.
+We show that the conjecture is true for every oriented graph whose vertices can be partitioned into two sets such that one is an independent set and the other induces a 2-degenerate graph.